Skip to main content

 Disposal

-As with the other scanners of Scanbot SDK, the Data Scanner should also be properly disposed of when you have detected and processed the relevant text data:
+As with the other scanners of Scanbot SDK, this one should also be properly disposed of when you have detected and processed the relevant data.
+This is to ensure the camera instance as well as lingering SDK functions are properly disposed to prevent memory leaks.

 await scanner.dispose();